 - Digital disruption of their own industries through the introduction of emerging technologies and disruptive business models.
 And we’re no longer just talking about the AirBnB’s and the Ubers.
 Think about your local travel agent competing with Trivago, the Freelance photography studio competing with Snappr, the Graphic designer competing with Fiverr or Canva, the personal loan broker competing with Nimble.

 - Increasing pressure to make strategic investments in the very short term to ready themselves for major regulatory changes set to impact on the Australian marketplace in 2018.
-The triple whammy of new accounting standards and compliance rules, the introduction of mandatory data breach reporting, and the effect that GDPR compliance will have on SMEs with EU customers.
+The triple whammy of new accounting standards and data privacy and compliance rules, the introduction of mandatory data breach reporting, and the effect that GDPR compliance will have on SMEs with EU customers.
 (It’s a global marketplace now, after all.)

 - An onslaught of very invasive global-scale cyberattacks and ransomware that have netted many Australian SMEs in their hauls.
-With recent reports indicating that 31%of businesses would not even able to survive beyond a week if disabled by cyberattack, the urgency to invest now in more robust cybersecurity and business continuity planning is an added, albeit mission-critical, cost to SMEs.
+With recent reports indicating that 31%of businesses would not even able to survive beyond a week if disabled by cyberattack, the urgency to invest now in more robust IT security and business continuity planning is an added, albeit mission-critical, cost to SMEs.